-For the period ending on January 21, 2021 the guidance is that the COVID Transmission Risk Benchmarks for our immediate area continue to be assessed as being "Substantial" and Painted Desert Montessori Academy continues to operate under our Distance Learning model of instruction, limiting on-site instruction and programs.
-The report published today showed our highest levels of Cases Per 100k People and the Percent Positivity with all remain well into the "Substantial" assessment range. (see report link below) .
+For the period ending on January 28, 2021 the guidance is that the COVID Transmission Risk Benchmarks for our immediate area continue to be assessed as being "Substantial" and Painted Desert Montessori Academy continues to operate under our Distance Learning model of instruction, limiting on-site instruction and programs.
+The report published today showed high levels of Cases Per 100k People and the Percent Positivity with all remain well into the "Substantial" assessment range. (see report link below) .

 As we all know this is a very fluid situation and we can expect weekly assessments to vary based upon the status of the pandemic in our community.
 With ALL THREE of the three targeted metrics remaining in the "High Risk" category for this week the trends indicate an even worsening situation at least through the first weeks of the 2021.
 As a result, Distance Learning will continue until there is a satisfactory return to a lesser risk assessment (2 consecutive weeks of Moderate or Low risk levels in all three metrics).
 We will continue to monitor the weekly situation and update you as new information becomes available, giving as much notice as we can to any potential change in information.